 As such, can astrologers really have an accurate picture of the Solar System, given that we now know it to be far bigger and more complex than the ancient Greeks knew it to be?

-Yet many people swear by astrology, and even those who don’t notice some remarkably similar properties identified by astrology.
+Yet many people swear by astrology, and even those who don’t believe in it still notice some remarkably similar properties identified by astrology.

 My personal experience with astrology